foraker/lab-manual/process/pull_requests.md

 - :hocho: `:hocho:` Cut/axe/remove this?
 - :scroll: `:scroll:` This line is very long, please break up into multiple lines
 - :water_buffalo: `:water_buffalo:` A non-critical/style driven critique or functionally equivalent alternative
+- :gift: `:gift:` This is presentation logic that belongs in neither a model nor a view.
+What do you think about using a "present"-er?
 - :put_litter_in_its_place: `:put_litter_in_its_place:` I realize you did not commit this unreasonable code, but would you be so good as to fix it?
 - :us: `:us:` or :statue_of_liberty: `:statue_of_liberty:` THIS IS AMERICUH or "I do what I want!"
 - :goberserk: `:goberserk:` WTF is this craziness, are you on bath salts?